Effective management for improved function and comfort.

 TMJ vs. TMD

 "TMJ" is often used interchangeably with "TMD."
-TMJ is an acronym for the anatomical connection, "Temporomandibular Joint," between the mandible (lower jaw) and the skull.
+TMJ is an acronym for the anatomical connection, "Temporomandibular Joint," between the mandible (jaw) and the skull.
 TMD refers to "Temporomandibular Disorders," a range of pathology of the joint.

 TMD may result from:

 - Trauma to the head, neck, or jaw

 TMD may cause:

 - Grinding, popping, or clicking sounds in the joint upon mouth opening

 - Limited mouth opening when chewing or yawning

 - Pain in the neck, shoulders, or ears

 Not all jaw pain is associated with TMD.